 - congenital heart disease

-- renal cell carcinoma, which is a type of kidney cancer
+- renal cell carcinoma, a type of kidney cancer

 - pulmonary fibrosis

-- polycythemia vera, which is a bone marrow disease that causes overproduction of RBCs and is associated with a genetic mutation
+- polycythemia vera, a bone marrow disease that causes overproduction of RBCs and is associated with a genetic mutation

 - bone marrow failure